 Source: Author, based on Parthier 2008, p.
 154.

-Due to the described different possible geometric relations between the direction of the mechanical load and the resulting electrical polarization, there are different possible measurement setups as summarized in Figure 7-4 – the grey area highlights the direction of the polarization: (a) illustrates the possible measurement of thickness or vibrations of the workpiece in the force direction when the polarization is parallel. (b) shows a setup for the measurement of the transverse strain and (c) a setup for the measurement of shear stress or strain.
+Due to the different possible geometric relations between the direction of the mechanical load and the resulting electrical polarization, different measurement setups are possible, as summarized in Figure 7-4.
+The gray area highlights the direction of the polarization: (a) illustrates the possible measurement of thickness or vibrations of the workpiece in the force direction when the polarization is parallel, (b) shows a setup for the measurement of the transverse strain, and (c) shows a setup for the measurement of shear stress or strain.

 Figure 7-4: Different piezoelectric setups.